 Veronica Johnson, PMC'15, is owner and provider at Moonflower Psychiatry in Asheville, North Carolina (2020).

-Melissa Kalensky, DNP’15, presented “Referral to Emergency Medicine,” at the American Association of Nurse Practitioners conference in June 2019.
-That year, she was a panelist for the VUSN Alumni Board’s DNP Know Your Value event, and co-authored “Gender Affirmation in Adult Primary Care,” published in the November/December issue of The Journal for Nurse Practitioners .
+Melissa Kalensky, DNP'15, presented at the National Organization of Nurse Practitioner Faculties conference in April 2022, and is the instructor of "Skin, Bones, Hearts and Private Parts," hosted by SkinBonesCME.com.
+She was featured in Clinical Advisor in November 2021 for "Shelter-based Care NP Dr. Melissa Kalensky Shares COVID-19 Experiences."
+She presented "Referral to Emergency Medicine," at the American Association of Nurse Practitioners conference in June 2019, was a panelist for the VUSN Alumni Board's annual DNP Know Your Value, and co-authored "Gender Affirmation in Adult Primary Care," published in the November/December issue of The Journal for Nurse Practitioners .
 Melissa was featured in a May 2017 Chicago Tribune story about her leadership in encouraging the Illinois state legislature to accept full-practice authority.
-She wrote "More Than 'Minions': Nurses Deserve More Respect from Doctors," which was published in Stat that November.
+She wrote "More Than 'Minions': Nurses Deserve More Respect from Doctors," published in Stat that November.
 She is a family nurse practitioner at Rush Oak Park Hospital in Chicago as well as an assistant professor at Rush University College of Nursing.
-She recently served on the VUSN Alumni Association Board.
+She is a former member of the VUSN Alumni Board.

 Kaitlin Kinney, MSN'15, is a pediatric nurse practitioner in Rockwall, Texas, at Lake Ray Hubbard Pediatrics (2017).

 Morgan Kleine, MSN'15, joined Goshen Birth Center in Indiana in August 2015 as a certified nurse midwife.